warkrismagic/mcp-ui-fork_research/docs/src/guide/client/resource-renderer.md

   - **`proxy`**: Optional.
 A URL to a static "proxy" script for rendering external URLs.
 See [Using a Proxy for External URLs](./using-a-proxy.md) for details.
   - **`iframeProps`**: Optional props passed to iframe elements (for HTML/URL resources)
     - **`ref`**: Optional React ref to access the underlying iframe element
+  - **`iframeRenderData`**: Optional `Record<string, unknown>` to pass data to the iframe upon rendering.
+This enables advanced use cases where the parent application needs to provide initial state or configuration to the sandboxed iframe content.
 - **`remoteDomProps`**: Optional props for the `<RemoteDOMResourceRenderer>`
   - **`library`**: Optional component library for Remote DOM resources (defaults to `basicComponentLibrary`)
   - **`remoteElements`**: Optional remote element definitions for Remote DOM resources.
 REQUIRED for Remote DOM snippets.